masolimano/maneage/README.md

 projects, you can use different versions of a single software and they won't interfere.
 Therefore, the pipeline builds its own dependencies during the `./configure` step.
-Building of the dependencies is managed by `reproduce/src/make/dependencies.mk`.
-So later, if you add a new program/library for your processing, don't forget to include a rule on how to build it, in this file.
+Building of the dependencies is managed by `reproduce/src/make/dependencies-basic.mk` and `reproduce/src/make/dependencies.mk`.
+These Makefiles are called by the `./configure` script.
+The first is intended for downloading and building the most basic tools like GNU Bash, GNU Make, and GNU Tar.
+Therefore it must only contain very basic and portable Make and shell features.
+The second is called after the first, thus enabling usage of the modern and advanced features of GNU Bash and GNU Make, similar to the rest of the pipeline.
+Later, if you add a new program/library for your research, you will need to include a rule on how to download and build it (in `reproduce/src/make/dependencies.mk`).

-When you run `.local/bin/make` to start the processing, the first file that is read is the top-level `Makefile`.
+After configuring, the `.local/bin/make` command will start the processing with the custom version of Make that was locally installed during configuration.
+The first file that is read is the top-level `Makefile`.
 Therefore, we'll start our navigation/discussion with this file.
 This file is relatively short and heavily commented so hopefully the descriptions in each comment will be enough to understand the general details.
-As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is being said.
+As you read this section, please also look at the contents of the mentioned files and directories to fully understand what is going on.

 Before starting to look into the top `Makefile`, it is important to recall that Make defines dependencies by files.
 Therefore, the input and output of